Matt Mills (racing driver): Xfinity Series

-In March 2017, Mills was named the driver for B. J. McLeod Motorsports' No. 8 entry at Phoenix in what looked to be a one race deal, replacing regular driver Jeff Green who had been signed to run the full season.
+In March 2017, Mills was named the driver for B. J. McLeod Motorsports' No. 8 entry at Phoenix in what looked to be a one-race deal, replacing regular driver Jeff Green who had been signed to run the full season.
 Mills finished 30th in his debut.
 He returned to the series over a month later at Richmond, again driving McLeod's No. 8.
 His next start in the series came at Chicago in September with JD Motorsports, start and parking their fourth car, the No. 15.
 In the season's final weekend, he failed to qualify with startup team NextGen Motorsports.

-On February 2, 2018, it was announced that Mills will drive the No. 15 car for all but one race in 2018, skipping the season-opening race at Daytona International Speedway.
+On February 2, 2018, it was announced that Mills would drive the No. 15 car for all but one race in 2018, skipping the season-opening race at Daytona International Speedway.
 He had previously been in consideration for the team's No. 0 car, which ultimately was driven by Garrett Smithley.
 He did not qualify for the Texas race in April because of inspection issues.
 The agreement wound up falling through, as Mills was replaced by Joe Nemechek for the Fitzgerald Glider Kits 300 at Bristol Motor Speedway.
 Mills returned for a couple more races but parted ways with JDM after the June Michigan race.
 He made a start for DGR-Crosley in the NASCAR Camping World Truck Series at Michigan in August, but wrecked, self-admittedly due to inexperience.

 Mills returned to B. J. McLeod Motorsports for some fall Xfinity races, eventually becoming the team's full-time driver of the No. 8 in 2019.
 However, the number changed to 5 after the team agreed to give up their No. 8 for JR Motorsports in a number swap, and McLeod's team received the No. 5, the car number JRM dropped so they could get the No. 8.

+On August 27, 2025, it was announced that Mills would drive the No. 91 DGM Racing with Jesse Iwuji Motorsports Chevrolet for Gateway.

 Cup Series

 On April 26, 2021, B. J. McLeod Motorsports announced that they would be fielding a Cup Series car in the spring race at Kansas, the No. 55, and that Mills would be the driver.
 It was his debut in the series.
-Although BJMM uses Chevrolets or Toyotas in the Xfinity Series, the car in this race was a Ford from McLeod's Live Fast Motorsports team, which he fields in the Cup Series but is a separate entity from BJMM.
+Although BJMM uses Chevrolets or Toyotas in the Xfinity Series, the car in this race was a Ford from McLeod's Live Fast Motorsports team, which he fielded in the Cup Series but was a separate entity from BJMM.